jackgray/spotlight/producers/finance/regsho/README.md

 This includes the Cboe BZX Exchange, Cboe BYX Exchange, Cboe EDGX Exchange, and Cboe EDGA Exchange.
 These exchanges also provide threshold lists for securities traded on their platforms.

 ##### Cboe Trade Reporting Facility (Cboe TRF)
 Originally known as the BATS TRF before Cboe acquired BATS Global Markets.
 It reports trades executed off-exchange, including those in equities listed on various exchanges and non-listed securities.
+I intend to add this as a data source next.

 ### OTC Markets Group